bkuhn/talks/SoC-Mentor-Summit-2012/npo.markdown

 + Sometimes called a &ldquo;fiscal sponsor&rdquo;
     + it doesn't mean they give you money &hellip;
-    + &hellip; but rather handle assets for you.
+    + &hellip; but rather handle non-profit work for you.

-+ Many projects get same benefit of single non-profit.

 + Current 501(c)(3) options are:
      - Software Freedom Conservancy
      - Software in the Public Interest
+     - Free Software Foundation
      - Apache Software Foundation

-+ Or, you can still go your own way.
++ There are some 501(c)(6) options.
+     - Outercurve Foundation
+     - Linux Foundation

 # Software Freedom Conservancy